| Education for Life: Preparing Children to Meet

 immediately human.
 Particularly useful for teachers)

-Chapter 9: The Importance,
+Chapter 9: The Importance, to Understanding,

-to Understanding, of Experience (Practical
+of Experience (Practical methods of

-methods of teaching the art of living)
+teaching the art of living)

-Chapter 10: True Education Is Self-Education
+Chapter 10: True Education Is Self-Education (The four

-as well as developing the many characteristics of their nature)
+developing the many characteristics of their nature)

-Chapter 11: Progressive
+Chapter 11: Progressive Development (A

 simple but effective guide to determine a child's spiritual maturity and